eclipse-sumo/sumo/docs/web/docs/Simulation/Output/Multi-Entry-Exit_Detectors_(E3).md

 ---
-title: Simulation Output Multi-Entry-Exit Detectors (E3)
+title: Simulation/Output/Multi-Entry-Exit Detectors (E3)
 permalink: /Simulation/Output/Multi-Entry-Exit_Detectors_(E3)/
 ---

 ## Instantiating within the Simulation

-Multi-Entry-Exit Detectors are defined within an  which has to be loaded by the simulation.
+Multi-Entry-Exit Detectors are defined within an {{AdditionalFile}} which has to be loaded by the simulation.

 The descriptions of Multi-Entry-Exit Detectors has to include the set of